gaabriellevy/twitter_clone/README.md

 > Status: Developing ⚠️

-### It's a web application initialized in a Web Developing curse on Udemy.
-My goal is to keep adding features to turn it more like twitter and my personal tastes
+### It's a web application that uses PHP language and MVC architecture pattern to work like Twitter Website.
+My goal is to keep adding features to turn it more like twitter and align with my personal tastes.

 ## Features the app does
 + Create account